 Participation will be limited to Primary Contractors who are either counties or Multi-County Entities.
 A County Operated BH-MCO established as an arm or branch of county government is not subject to licensure, so long as the county maintains responsibility for all financial risk.
-A County Operated BH-MCO established as an arm or branch of county government must be certified by the Commonwealth as a Utilization Management entity under Act 68 if it directly performs Utilization Management functions.
+A County Operated BH-MCO established as an arm or branch of county government must be certified by the Commonwealth as a utilization review entity under Article XXI of the Insurance Company Law of 1921, 40 P.S.
+991.2101 et. seq. if it directly performs Utilization Management functions.
 In the event a Multi-County Entity submits a single proposal, each county must be separately responsible for financial risk.
 One county may not assume the financial risk of the other county(ies) covered by the proposal; nor may a remaining county(ies) assume responsibility for the membership of a terminating county.